-This isn’t an exhaustive list, but it shows that, yeah, being an ectomorph can merit a different approach to building muscle.
+This isn’t an exhaustive list, but it shows that, yeah, being an ectomorph can change how we approach weight training.
 Now, not all ectomorphs are exactly the same, of course.
 Our starting points, circumstances, and goals can vary quite a bit.
 But most of us resonate with at least some of those points, and all of them can have implications for how we should work out.

 Ectomorphs Can Build Muscle Fast

 Some ectomorphs like being naturally thin.
-I don’t want to imply that every ectomorph should be trying to become muscular.
-But at least in my own case, I was clinically underweight, unhealthy, weak, and desperate to become bigger, stronger, healthier, and better looking.
-To accomplish my goals, I needed to gain a whole lot of muscle mass.
+I don’t want to imply that every ectomorph ought to become muscular.
+But at least in my own case, I was clinically underweight, weaker than average, and desperate to become bigger, stronger, and more muscular.
+To accomplish my goals, I needed to build muscle and gain weight.

-After years of struggling to build muscle, I finally learned how to train and diet for muscle size, gaining 55 pounds in two years.
-While doing that, I helped my roommate, Jared, gain 27 pounds in his first four months, finishing leaner than when he started:
+After years spent struggling to build muscle, I finally learned how to train and diet for muscle size, and I gained 55 pounds in a little over two years.
+Since then, I’ve gradually put on another 10 pounds.